stefannovak/spring-hibernate-library-project/README.md

 UPDATE: 18/05/19
 Still on hold for a little while.
 Uni assignment coming up and spent a lot of time figuring out an interview challenge given to me by a company.
 Figured I need to brush up on the basics, especially Collections.

+UPDATE: 02/07/19
+Going to be returning to this soon with a full overhaul.
+I'm twice the developer I was when I started this app.

 This is my final project on my Library app I have been developing

 I started it on 20/04/2019 after my Hibernate app.
 As soon as I developed that I knew I needed to turn it into a user-friendly interactive experience online.